sageandpine/triad-audio-player/README.md

 * Pop out mini player
 * Package as executable for any system
 * In file list use bpm to move through letters of playing song-make a letter switch to caps then back to lower.
+* Each track randomly generates art that can be viewed and saved.

-# **Thank you for exploring TRIAD!
+## **Thank you for exploring TRIAD!
 Your feedback is welcome and participation is encouraged!**